 Singapore isn’t the first place that comes to mind if you’re craving a beach getaway – but perhaps it should.
 The city-state not only has 62 of its own offshore islands, but also boasts easy access to pristine archipelagos in the neighbouring waters of Indonesia and Malaysia.
-There are dozens of private island escapes and family-friendly resorts to choose from, so we’ve narrowed down a few of our favourites to suit your travel plans – be it a family reunion, a romantic getaway or simply a digital detox after a busy business trip.
+There are dozens of private islands near Singapore and countless family-friendly resorts to choose from, so we’ve narrowed down a few of our favourites to suit your travel plans – be it a family reunion, a romantic getaway or simply a digital detox after a busy business trip.

 Cempedak Private Island